Skip to content

 3. An evaluation is then conducted to assess the condition of your home, considering factors such as home age, construction style, and safety features.

 Insurance companies consider several factors when assessing homeowners insurance applications which can significantly impact the insurance risk associated with the property.
-That’s why having a good understanding of these factors can help you prepare and potentially improve your coverage terms.
+That’s why having a good understanding of these factors can help you prepare and potentially improve your insurance coverage terms.

 Home age